ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 ### Module parseutils

-The module [parseutils]{.mod} provides a set of functions for efficient and fast parsing of [strings].
+The module [parseutils] provides a set of functions for efficient and fast parsing of [strings].
 The functions avoid the allocation of new [strings] by passing back results in [var] [string] parameters and by returning the number of processed characters.
-The module [parseutils]{.mod} is a good choice when we need efficient parsing of [strings] and the input [strings] have a simple structure.
+The module [parseutils] is a good choice when we need efficient parsing of [strings] and the input [strings] have a simple structure.
 For more complicated input data, we may have to use RegEx or PEGs.
 Let us assume that we have a set of library names